 22 years through 29 years:

 30 years through 49 years:

 50 years and older:

-One exam every five years.

 One exam every two years.

 One exam every year.

 If, at the time of your routine physical examination or well child care, you need paperwork completed for a third party such as school, camp, team sports, etc., your provider may charge you a fee to complete the paperwork.
 This additional fee is not covered under this Plan.